L400-RTI/Training-material/modules/01 - Introduction.md

 - Leverage built-in diagnostics in Eventstream, Activator, and Real-Time Hub
 - Use Azure Monitor, Log Analytics, and diagnostic logs for telemetry aggregation
-- Build live dashboards in Power BI for RTI health monitoring
+- Build live dashboards in Power BI for Real-Time Intelligence health monitoring
-- Trace a single event across the full RTI pipeline using correlation IDs and logging hooks
+- Trace a single event across the full Real-Time Intelligence pipeline using correlation IDs and logging hooks

 Monitoring is not a dashboard—it’s a design mindset that enables production trust.

 #### Pricing: Real-Time Costs Are Continuous

-RTI workloads are event-driven, continuous, and potentially high-volume.
+Real-Time Intelligence workloads are event-driven, continuous, and potentially high-volume.
 Without cost awareness, teams risk:

 - Unexpected consumption spikes (e.g., unfiltered streams, over-triggered actions)
-- Wasteful rule evaluation on irrelevant partitions
+- Wasteful rule evaluation on irrelevant paReal-Time Intelligencetions
 - Over-provisioning of capacity in pipelines and KQL DBs

 This course trains you to design with cost efficiency in mind from the start:

 - Estimate per-event cost across ingestion, federation, and action
-- Understand how capacity SKUs, RTI item types, and rule frequency affect pricing
+- Understand how capacity SKUs, Real-Time Intelligence item types, and rule frequency affect pricing
 - Use cost telemetry and Fabric billing APIs to monitor spend in near-real-time
 - Apply cost optimization patterns (e.g., preview mode testing, selective rule targeting, action throttling)

-RTI cost is not just a budget item - it’s a feedback loop for architectural efficiency.
+Real-Time Intelligence cost is not just a budget item - it’s a feedback loop for architectural efficiency.

 #### What You’ll Learn

 By the end of the course, you will be able to:

-- Build fully observable RTI pipelines with end-to-end diagnostics
+- Build fully observable Real-Time Intelligence pipelines with end-to-end diagnostics
 - Detect anomalies and degradations before they affect downstream systems
 - Predict and monitor event-driven cost behavior at scale
 - Make design trade-offs that balance latency, fidelity, and financial impact

-In production-grade RTI systems, what gets monitored gets trusted—and what gets priced gets optimized.
+In production-grade Real-Time Intelligence systems, what gets monitored gets trusted—and what gets priced gets optimized.

 ---